adobe/brackets-app/README.md

 To test if everything is working, run bin/mac/Brackets.app.
 You should see the brackets interface.
 Note: this app is currently Mac only.

 To modify the application shell code, load src/mac/Brackets.xcodeproj into XCode 4.1 (or newer).

 There are three main build targets:

 1. Brackets CEF Debug - this is a full debug build and is **really** slow.
 This target should only be used if you need breakpoint debugging.
 2. Brackets Development - this is a "release development" build.
 It's much faster, but you can't set breakpoints.
 3. Brackets Archive - this target does a full release build and copies the build to the bin/mac directory.
 This target MUST be built before checking in any changes to the shell application.

+**NOTE:** Before you build anything, you need to make a couple changes to the build schemes.
+This only needs to be done once since these setting will persist when you quit xcode.

+1. Click the combobox at the top that says "Brackets Archive".
+2. Select "Edit Scheme..." from the dropdown.
+3. In the window that opens, select "Run Brackets.app" on the left hand list
+4. In the right pane, select "Release" for Build Configuration
+5. Click OK to close the window
+6. Select "Brackets Development" from the dropdown
+7. Repeat steps 1-5 for the Brackets Development scheme

 **IMPORTANT:** If you make changes to the application shell, you **MUST** build the Brackets Archive target.
 This will ensure a updated Release build is checked in to /bin/mac.